thisNiharika/Grid-5-equal-column-reverse-u/README.md

 # Grid-5-equal-column-reverse-u
-It is a grid that has reverse you shape. it has 5 equal column. and two ro at extrme sides, making a reverse u that you can use for your layout template.
+It is a grid that has reverse you shape. it has 5 equal column. and two row at extream sides, making a reverse u that you can use for your layout template.

 Hope it helped!